Alexandra Mae Jones is making words in Toronto, Canada.

 Her short fiction has appeared in publications such as EVENT, Prairie Fire, Third Wednesday, and Frond Literary, among others.
 As a queer writer who hails from a small rural town, she is preoccupied with the space between the places we come from and the people we are.
 She has an MFA in creative writing from the University of Guelph.

 She got her start in journalism with a two-year stint on the breaking news desk at the Toronto Star.
 As a student journalist, she won a John H. McDonald Award for a piece written in 2016 for The Strand.
-She also spent five years as a reporter for CTVNews.ca, reporting on everything from health to space to breaking news.
+After spending five years with CTVNews.ca, reporting on everything from health to space to breaking news, she now writes for the digital desk at CBC News.
 THE QUEEN OF JUNK ISLAND is her first novel.

 Praise for THE QUEEN OF JUNK ISLAND